erjbroek/evolutionary-flappybird/README.md

 <br></br>

-# Genetic Algorithm
-How It Works
-The genetic algorithm is used to evolve the neural networks of the birds (players) over several generations to improve their performance in the game.
-Here's a breakdown of the process:
+**The genetic algorithm is used to evolve the neural networks of the birds (players) over several generations to improve their performance in the game.
+Here's a breakdown of the process:**

-Initialization: A population of players is initialized, each with a unique neural network.
+**Initialization:** A population of players is initialized, each with a unique neural network.

-Performance Evaluation: Each player (bird) navigates through the game, and their performance is evaluated based on the distance they travel and the number of pipes they successfully pass.
+**Performance Evaluation:** Each player (**bird**) navigates through the game, and their performance (fitness) is evaluated based on the distance they travel and the number of pipes they successfully pass.

+**Species Classification:** Players are grouped into **species** based on the similarity of their neural networks/ weights.
+This helps maintain diversity in the population by ensuring that different strategies are preserved.

-Selection: Players are sorted based on their performance.
-The higher the score, the better their chances of survival and reproduction.
-The top performers are selected to pass their genes to the next generation.
+**Selection:** Players within each **species** are sorted based on their performance.
+The higher the fitness score, the better their chances of survival and reproduction.
+The top performers in each **species** are selected to pass their genes to the next generation.

-Mutation: To maintain genetic diversity and allow the algorithm to explore new solutions, random mutations are introduced in the offspring's neural networks.
-This involves altering weights of each of the connections
+**Mutation:** To maintain genetic diversity and allow the algorithm to explore new solutions, random mutations are introduced in the offspring's neural networks.
+This involves changing weights.

-New Generation: The new generation of players is created, consisting of offspring from the top performers of the previous generation.
-This new generation then undergoes the same evaluation, selection, crossover, and mutation process.
+**New Generation:** The new generation of players is created, consisting of offspring from the top performers of each **species** from the previous generation.
+This new generation then undergoes the same evaluation, **species** classification, selection, **crossover**, and **mutation** process.

-In the end, only the best performing birds will survive, and you will get a flappy bird that will fly forever.
+<br></br>

 ## Usage